Anshul-007/HyprLock_installer/README.md

    - Install via: `sudo pacman -S kitty` or `sudo apt install kitty`

 7. Optional: **Imagemagick** (for converting image formats)
-    - Install via: 'sudo pacman -S imagemagick` or 'sudo apt install imagemagick`
+    - Install via: `sudo pacman -S imagemagick` or `sudo apt install imagemagick`

-6. **Optional feature** (for enabling current wallpaper on hyprlock)
+6. **Optional feature** (for enabling dynamic wallpaper on hyprlock)
     - This installer works best on Hyde project
     - Check the Hyde project [here](https://github.com/HyDE-Project/Hyde-cli?tab=readme-ov-file#installation)
-    - If you have a directory where all the dynamic wallpapers are kept in a `png` format you can specify the path in the `hyprlock.conf` file of `Style_wallpaper` directory
+    - OR If you have a directory where all the dynamic wallpapers are kept in a `png` only format you can specify the path in the `hyprlock.conf` file of `Style-wallpaper` directory
 ## Installation

 1. **Clone the repository** to your local machine: